-The purpose of our Open Evening, and the aim of this Information Booklet, is to help you to make two very important decisions:
+The aim of this Information Booklet, is to help you to make two very important decisions:

 - 1. You must be sure that as an individual, you select the best environment to study and one with a proven record of success. - 2.
 The courses you select should be in subjects you are enthusiastic about, areas you are good at and those that will support your future interests and aspirations.